fossiiita/opencode/README.md

 Contact Us
 ---------------------------
-If you wish to sponsor the event or have any queries contact [Gautham](https://facebook.com/gauthamzz)
+If you wish to sponsor the event or have any queries contact [Gautham](https://facebook.com/gauthamzz) Have something to discuss with us?
+[Connect on Gitter](https://gitter.im/opencode2017)
 - Gautham Santhosh
  * [Facebook](https://facebook.com/gauthamzz)
  * [GitHub](https://github.com/gauthamzz)